Date of Award

 The "Games Theory" is not a panacea for all educational ills, but possibly another important teaching-learning tool to prepare children for life.
 It could serve as an inspirational force, providing the human striving for greatness with a playground .
 (Stark, 1968, p .
 44)

 Many questions need to be answered for the teacher wanting to use mathematical games in his classroom.
 It will be the purpose of this paper to summarize the literature concerning the effectiveness of mathematical games in the secondary classroom.
 In addition, an experiment will be conducted involving the use of mathematical games in the secondary classroom and to survey the changes in attitude of the students , involved in the study, toward mathematics.

 Taylor, Lewis Riley, "Educational Mathematical Games as an Aid to Learning with Seventh Grade Mathematics Students at Wahlquist Junior High" (1972).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 678.